BBBmau/the_cow_game_infra/pr-pods/README.md

 - **Resource Sharing**: Uses existing production cluster
 - **Simpler Management**: Fewer resources to track and clean up
 - **Isolated**: Each PR gets its own pods and services
+- **Lightweight**: Optimized resource requests to coexist with production workloads
+- **Node Efficient**: Prefers scheduling on existing nodes to avoid autoscaling

 ## Files